turbot/steampipe-docs/docs/cloud/organizations.md

 To manage an organization, select the double arrow button from the navigation at the top of the page, and select the organization that you wish to manage.
 You can manage [workspaces](cloud/workspaces) and [connections](cloud/connections) for your organization in the same manner as for your user account.

 ## Managing Users
 You can add and remove users from the **People** tab on your organization page.
 To invite a user to your organization, click **Invite User**.
-Enter an email address or the user handle of an existing user and select a role for the user:
+Enter an email address or the user handle of an existing user and select a role for the user, and click **Add**:

-- **Member**: Members can see other members of the organization and create workspaces and connections.
+| Role | Description
+|-|-
+| **Member** | Can be granted permissions in workspaces and see members of the organization.
+Members are not granted access to any workspaces by default.
-- **Owner**: Owners have full administrative rights to the organization and have complete access to all workspaces, connections and teams.
+| **Owner**  | Have full administrative rights to the organization including complete access to all workspaces, connections, users, groups and permissions.
+Owners are essentially superusers in the organization -- they have full access to all workspaces implicitly, and their access cannot be removed at the workspace level.

-Click **Invite**.
-The user will receive an email invitation to join the organization.
-You can view pending invitations by clicking **Pending** from the left hand menu.
-Once a user has accepted, they will appear in the **Members** list.

-To remove a user from the organization, select the options menu button (hamburger) to the right of the user and click **Remove**.
+To revoke access from a user, select the options menu button (hamburger) to the right of the user and click **Remove**.
+Note that **Org Owners** have implicit access to all workspaces in the organization, and you cannot revoke their access at the workspace level.

 ## Profile Settings